RaphaelPrevost/hashmap-benchmark/README.md

 # Hashmap benchmark report

-This benchmark pits my hash map implementation, from [ASKL](https://github.com/RaphaelPrevost/ASKL), against what I hope is a representative sample of the state of the art:
+This benchmark pits my hash map implementation, [ASKL](https://github.com/RaphaelPrevost/ASKL)'s Map, against what I hope is a representative sample of the state of the art:
 - Abseil, written in C++ and SwissTable-based
 - F14 FastMap, written in C++ and optimised for raw speed
 - Rust's standard library HashMap, based on hashbrown